Continual learning in neural nets

 \[ p(\theta \mid D_{1:k}) \propto p(D_k \mid \theta) \, p(\theta \mid D_{1:k-1}). \]

-This is the gold standard update rule as far as I know.
-Bayes already tells us an ideal update rule to refine our estimates given new observations.
+This is the gold-standard update rule, as far as I know.
+Bayes already gives us an ideal update rule for refining our estimates given new observations.
 But exact Bayesian neural nets are generally intractable, so practical algorithms must approximate (Khan 2025; Opper and Winther 1999; Beal 2003).

-Several major families of continual learning methods have been developed:
+Several major families of continual learning methods have accordingly been developed.
+Let us have a squiz at some.

-• Dynamic architectures allocate new capacity as new tasks arrive (progressive nets, etc.).
-Schwarz et al. (2018) capparently ombine regularization and distillation in their Progress & Compress framework.
+Dynamic architectures allocate new capacity as new tasks arrive (progressive nets, etc.).
+Schwarz et al. (2018) apparently combine regularization and distillation in their Progress & Compress framework.

 A point raised by Lange, Ven, and Tuytelaars (2023) is that evaluation protocols are weird in the continual setting.
-Standard practice evaluates only at task boundaries, which hides a stability gap: a sharp mid-training dip in performance.
-This means the model may transiently underperform much more than checkpoint-level metrics suggest.
+Standard practice evaluates only at task boundaries, which hides a “stability gap” — a sharp mid-training dip in performance.
+That means the model may transiently underperform far more than checkpoint-level metrics suggest.

 Aleixo, Colonna, Cristo, et al. 2023.
 Catastrophic Forgetting in Deep Learning: A Comprehensive Taxonomy.”